slac-dynaboost/eryx/architecture.md

   device = torch.device('cuda' if torch.cuda.is_available() else 'cpu')
   ```
 - Device should be stored as an instance variable in classes
+- Adapters should place tensors on the specified device when converting

 ### Device Handling at Component Boundaries
 1. **Adapter Input Boundaries**: